Royal Society Rosalind Franklin Award and Lecture

-The award is supported by the Department of Business, Innovation and Skills and is named in honour of the biophysicist Rosalind Franklin (PDF).
+The award is supported by the Department for Business, Innovation and Skills and is named in honour of the biophysicist Rosalind Franklin.
 The first award was made in 2003.

 The recipient is chosen by the Council of the Royal Society on the recommendation of the Rosalind Franklin Award Committee.

-Professor Polly Arnold was awarded the 2012 Royal Society Rosalind Franklin Award for her scientific achievements, suitability as a role model and proposal to promote women in STEM.
+Professor Lucy Carpenter was awarded the 2015 Royal Society Rosalind Franklin Award and Lecture for her scientific achievement, her suitability as a role model and her project proposal to promote women in STEM.